b7w/limited-fm/docs/ref/settings.rst

 | Default settings is hard to use.
 Because you can not set default value.
   So limited setting module help to fix it.
   All you need to change is import statement.
-  To use settings do import like that ``from limited import settings``.
+  To use settings do import like that ``from limited.core import settings``.
   In limited.settings not all django settings are included.